Hindustan Aeronautics Limited SC: 2006–2010

-2010–2014
+2010–present

 HASC qualified for 2010–11 I-League season after finishing second in the 2010 I-League 2nd Division.
 They were the second South Indian team in I-League after Viva Kerala.
-In the last match of the season they defeated defending champions Dempo 4–2 to starve off relegation to I-League 2nd Division, with Xavier Vijay Kumar scoring two goals.
+In the last match of the season, they defeated defending champions Dempo 4–2 to starve off relegation to I-League 2nd Division, with Xavier Vijay Kumar scoring two goals.
 HAL later clinched the 2012–13 Bengaluru Super Division title.

-In the 2013–14 edition of the Bangalore Super Division, HASC finished eighth among nine teams.
+In the 2013–14 edition of the BDFA Super Division, HASC finished eighth among nine teams.
 This prompted the club to shut down their activities "temporarily" in December 2014.
 The coach H. Chnadrashekhar said, "We will not field a team temporarily (in the Cups and the league) and to that effect HASC's management had sent a letter to BDFA secretary ST Bhoopal."
 Reports of the club resuming operations and fielding their team emerged after they held selection trials in 2019.

+In 2023–24 season of BDFA Super Division League, HAL secured fourth-place finish.

 Crest

-The HASC crest was different from the crest its parent company.
-For instance the Hindustan Company logo has a picture of the earth with a plane going around and has the word HAL written as well as the Hindi way of writing HAL while the HASC just has a crest with the word HAL in green letters.
+The HASC crest was different from its parent company, with just the word HAL in green letters.

 Home ground

 HASC used the Bangalore Football Stadium as its home ground for domestic and regional league matches since 2006, which previously had a capacity of 45,000 spectators.
-Built in 1967, the stadium has Artificial turf and currently has a capacity of 8,400.
+Built in 1967, the stadium has artificial turf and currently has a capacity of 8,400.

+Club's training facilities are situated at the HAL Sports Club Ground in Bengaluru, which is used for selection trials of their youth teams, alongside state youth competitions.